telabotanica/moodle-block_usersmap/README.md

 # moodle-block_usersmap
-A Moodle block that show a map of users
+A Moodle block that shows a map of users